 Protocol

-A standardized method of transmitting data over the internet.
-Common live streaming protocols include RTMP, HLS, SRT, and WebRTC.
+A standardized method of transmitting data over the Internet.
+Standard live streaming protocols include RTMP, HLS, SRT, and WebRTC.

 Pre-recorded Live

 A previously recorded video that is streamed as if it were live.
-Often used to ensure quality while maintaining the appearance of a live event.
+It is often used to ensure quality while maintaining the appearance of a live event.

 Presentation Slide Integration

-The inclusion of PowerPoint or PDF slides within a live stream, often used in educational or corporate webinars.
+The inclusion of PowerPoint or PDF slides within a live stream is often used in educational or corporate webinars.

 Preview & Program Workflow

-A dual-output method where one screen shows what’s about to go live (preview), and the other shows what’s currently live (program).
+This is a dual-output method: one screen shows what’s about to go live (preview), and the other shows what’s currently live (program).

 Pixel Density (PPI)

 Refers to the number of pixels per inch of display.
-Higher density means sharper images, especially important for high-resolution streams.
+Higher density means sharper images, which is especially important for high-resolution streams.

 Peer Review Streaming

-A use case where live video is used for collaborative review of work or creative projects—common in education and design.
+This is a use case where live video is used for collaborative review of work or creative projects, which is common in education and design.

 Pre-Show Countdown